 - A publication to assist aged care providers with practical tips, information and resources when working with people who identify as Forgotten Australians / Care Leavers.
 Click here to download the booklet.

-- A publication to assist aged care providers to support their clients to develop one-page profiles that captured their individual stories, and that would follow them through the aged care pathway.
+- A publication to assist aged care providers to support their clients to develop one-page summaries that captured their individual stories, and that would follow them through the aged care pathway.
 Click here to download the booklet.

 - Real Care the Second Time Around, Helping Hand’s position statement about Forgotten Australians.
 Click here to download the position statement.